LinkedIn Redesign

 Survey Insights (Quantitative Findings)

-48% of participants reported irrelevant job recommendations
+48% of participants said LinkedIn's job recommendations didn't match their skills or goals

 Key Findings